wrapl/minilang/docs/library/array.rst

    Update the values in :mini:`Array` in place by applying :mini:`Function` to each value.

-:mini:`type array::mutable::any < array::any, array::mutable`
+:mini:`type array::mutable::any < (mlarrayany, MLArrayMutablePAREN`
    An array of any values.

    :mini:`(A: array::mutable::any) := (B: number)`